SilentCicero/MultiSignatureWallet/eips/EIP_sloadext.md

-Title: Skinny SLOADEXT
+Title: Opcode SLOADEXT

 ## Preamble

-Presently, Ethereum developers are limited to pre-specified contract getters for external storage reads.
+Presently, Ethereum developers are limited to pre-specified contract getters for external contract storage reads.
 In this EIP, I introduce a simple but powerful opcode akin to what is already available through the Ethereum RPC Standard via `eth_getStorageAt` called `sloadext` which allows any contract to read the current state storage of another contract.

 ## Specification